ADHD Guide

 Four Money Management Moves for ADHD Brains

 1. Dump first, sort later.
 Stop trying to categorize expenses as they happen.
 Your brain won’t do it consistently, and the friction of deciding “is this groceries or household?” kills the habit entirely.
-Just log the amount and a one-word description.
-Let the system sort it later.
+Just write down the amount and a one-word description.
+Drop it in a bucket later.

 2. Use three categories — max.
 Needs.
 Wants.
 ADHD Tax.
 That’s it.
 Needs are survival expenses.
 Wants are intentional purchases that improve your life.
 ADHD Tax is everything your ADHD cost you — impulse buys, late fees, forgotten subscriptions, duplicate purchases.
 Three categories.
 No analysis paralysis.

 4. Audit your subscriptions quarterly.
-The average ADHD adult has 3-5 subscriptions they’ve completely forgotten about.
-That’s $30-75 per month leaking out of your account for services you don’t use.
+It’s easy to lose track of subscriptions you forgot you signed up for.
+That’s money leaking out of your account every month for services you don’t use.
 Set a quarterly reminder to review every recurring charge.
 Cancel anything you haven’t used in 30 days.

 The Bill Automation Rule